-- j.
-Eliminating a stride in a related distance - k.
+- k.
 Striking off on a wrong lead in a courtesy circle.
 May be corrected with either a simple or flying change - C. Faults that result in elimination: (Dismissed contestants will exit promptly) - a.
 Fall of horse and or rider (rider shall not remount in the ring) - b.
 Three cumulative refusals - c.
 Off course - d.
 Trotting or cantering through the in or out gate - e.
-Jumping a jump before it is reset - D. Additional conditions for faults: - a.
+Jumping a jump before it is reset - D. Additional conditions for faults:

+a.
 Light touches are not to be considered in the jumping but may be recorded for reference in extremely close competition.
-Touching brush only on a brush jump is not to be scored as a touch. b.
+Touching brush only on a brush jump is not to be scored as a touch.

+b.
 When a horse makes two faults at an obstacle, only the major fault on the top element will be scored.
 Disobediences are accumulated and count in addition.